maggie-harrington/php-week3-hair-salon/README.md

 3. Write Silex routes for Stylist in app.php after all tests pass.

-4. Create Client class with construct, getters & setters.
+4. Create Client class with construct, create and test getters & setters.

 5. Create tests and methods for the following Client functions:
 * save